gwtony/angela/README.md

 # Orchestration service
-Angela is a orchestration service, with http restful api, it run command with ssh.
+Angela is a orchestration service.
+With http restful api, it runs command with ssh protocol.
+It just executes command where you want, without records execution result, but it will callback a http url to report result

 ## Config